thomasfredericks/raspberrypi-power/README.md

 btn.when_held = shutdown
 pause()    # handle the button presses in the background
 ```
-This code creates a button on GPIO 21, waits for it to be pressed, and then executes the system command to power down the Raspberry Pi.
+This code creates an input (with an internal pullup) on GPIO 21.
+When it is grounded, it executes the system command to halt the Raspberry Pi.
 GPIO 21 is nice because it's on pin 40 of the 40-pin header and sits right next to a ground connection on pin 39.
-This combination makes it difficult for an off switch to get plugged in incorrectly.
-On a 26-pin header, GPIO 7 is similarly situated at the bottom there on pin 26, next to a ground connection on pin 25.

 Next, we want the code to run at boot.
 Edit "/etc/rc.local" and add the following line just **before** "exit 0":
 ```
 python /home/pi/shutdown-with-hold.py
 ```

-Reboot the Raspberry PI.
+Reboot the Raspberry Pi.

+To test, when the Raspberry Pi on fully booted, touch GPIO 21 to ground for 5 secondes and the Raspberry Pi should start halting.

 Source: https://github.com/TonyLHansen/raspberry-pi-safe-off-switch/ by https://github.com/TonyLHansen

-## Turn on the Raspberry PI 3 after halting it
+## Turn on the Raspberry Pi 3 after halting it

 Short pin 5  (GPIO3) to pin 6 (GND) together will wake the Pi up from a halt state.